What's your company culture like?

 As you grow and you're no longer able to filter everyone that comes into your company, those key people will be able to help maintain the culture you established together in the early days of the company.
 They'll keep certain values going, and be strong examples of the people you want in your company.

 Finally, who you promote signals to your whole company what you want to see more of.
 These people are getting a title, salary, and potential equity boost after all.
-Realize that anyone who didn’t get promoted is going to try to emulate the behaviors of those that did.
+Realize that anyone who didn't get promoted is going to try to emulate the behaviors of those who did.

 Further reading on promoting from within: